 Preparing your pet for anesthesia is essential in preventing complications.
 The evening before your pet’s appointment, it can have a regular evening meal, and then no access to food until after the surgery.
 If your pet eats, there is a chance it could vomit during the surgery.
 If it aspirates the vomit, it can get into your pet’s lungs.
 Your pet can have water right up until the time you leave.

 There is a minor risk of complications when your pet has a procedure that requires anesthesia.
 The most common complication is sleepiness after the procedure, which will subside within the first few hours after your pet comes home.
 The more serious complications include aspiration, pneumonia, and anaphylactic reactions.
-These complications are rare, and are more common in pets who are in poor health.
+These complications are rare and are more common in pets who are in poor health.

 Studies have shown that pets older than 12 have a higher risk of anesthesia complications than younger pets.
-If your pet needs a non-essential surgery and is old or ill, our vet will weigh the benefits of the surgery against the risk of complication to determine whether or not it is worth it for your pet to have the procedure.
+If your pet needs a non-essential surgery and is old or ill, our vet will weigh the benefits of the surgery against the risk of complications to determine whether or not it is worth it for your pet to have the procedure.

 During your pet’s procedure, our vet tech will assist our veterinarian.
 We will constantly monitor your pet’s vital signs and its condition while under anesthesia.
 If anything happens while your pet is under anesthesia, it will be detected immediately.
 When the procedure is complete, your pet will be closely monitored in the recovery room until the anesthesia wears off.